aehrc/gp-naps-fhir/input/pagecontent/index.md

 - data privacy and security controls

 ### Design queries to resolve
-- Is Encounter relevant?
-Currently holds no unique GP NAPS data - recommend removal of Encounter profile unless required to generate unique Encounter IDs on ingestion of data submission
 - Microbiology - only tests with results? or include tests ordered?
 - Microbiology - is specimen type required in addition to test ordered? - recommend removal of Specimen profile unless required for specimen type
 - Microbiology - collection date - can this be supported as a Period? or only date time?
+- Antimicrobial terminology - is WHO ATC to be supported?
+PBS?
+AMT?
+SNOMED CT?
+- Antimicrobial form - is this required separate from the medications terminology?
+- Is Encounter relevant?
+Currently holds no unique GP NAPS data - recommend removal of Encounter profile unless required to generate unique Encounter IDs on ingestion of data submission

 ### How to Read this Guide